 I knew we’d be entering a new world, unfamiliar to us yet.
 The adoption fairy land.
 I expected it to be challenging, intense and equally beautiful.

-Bernard said a couple of weeks ago that often marriage is viewed as a finish line, and crowning of a sort of race, but in truth it’s a starting point.
+Bernard, a dear friend, scholar and pastor at PBCC, said a couple of weeks ago that, often, marriage is viewed as a finish line, and crowning of a sort of race, but in truth it’s a starting point.
 What’s to come is exponentially tough and rewarding.
 The same goes for adoption.
 The waiting, the fretting, the paperwork, the years are just the preparation to begin the actual race.
 The world doesn’t stop at the “first meeting” pictures.
 It’s just beginning.

 I know a handful of people, friends, who went to meet their adopted kids this week.
 It almost feels like adoption is everywhere around me, and what a joy that is to see.
 Orphans around the world are called daughters and sons, one call at a time.
 Hearts are moved in their own respective stories, in each corner of the world.
 How hopeful is that!
 How encouraging!